facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/build.md

 Grab a copy of the April 2010 Silverlight 4 Toolkit installer from [CodePlex](http://silverlight.codeplex.com/releases/view/43528) and install it.

 ## Building Facebook C# SDK Libraries
-You can then build the libraries by double clicking “build.cmd�? in D:\FacebookSDK\ folder.
+You can then build the libraries by double clicking "build.cmd" in D:\FacebookSDK\ folder.
 This will build the binaries for .net 3.5, .net 4.0, silverlight 4.0 and windows phone7.
 (Make sure you have the appropriate SDKs installed).
 For .net 3.5 and .net 4.0 it builds all the libraries i.e. (Facebook.dll, Facebook.Web.dll, Facebook.Web.Mvc.dll)

-You can then find the appropriate libraries that you just build at *“D:\FacebookSDK\Bin\Release�?*
+You can then find the appropriate libraries that you just build at *"D:\FacebookSDK\Bin\Release"*

 ## Advanced Build Options
 Incase you want to build particular version for .net 3.5 or .net 4.0 only, It is possible.